Would you rather learn to swim by reading a book, or by having someone get in the pool with you and show you how to swim?

-Mentoring, monitoring and 12 months of family support
+Mentoring, monitoring and 12 months of

 The majority of people who complete treatment relapse within one year.
-But over 90% of licensed professionals, like lawyers, doctors and airline pilots, are still clean and sober after one year.
+But nearly 90% of licensed professionals, like lawyers, doctors and airline pilots, are still clean and sober after one year.
 What makes the difference?

 Licensed professionals participate in mentoring and monitoring programs provided by their licensing agencies.
 They are personally guided through every phase of the recovery process and they are continually monitored to encourage compliance.